FabioRosado/100DaysOfCode/log.md

 **Today's Progress**: Learned about iterators in javascript.
 Read the chapter about using Sphinx to generate documentation on the book Mastering Python.

 **Thoughts:** Iterators in javascript seem a bit harder to master than ones in Python mostly due to the various ways to use them.
 Practice makes perfect and I've tried a few different approaches on codecademy.

+### Day 55: March 16, 2018 (Codecademy)
+##### Codecademy

+**Today's Progress**: Learned  about creating objects and classes in Javascript.
+Practiced creating classes as much as possible.

+**Thoughts:**  Creating a class in Javascript is different than Python so I took some time to practice the exercises and try to get into it.
+This lesson also helped me understand python classes better.